State College, Pennsylvania: Construction boom

 State College remained resistant to the economic shocks of the 2008 Great Recession as it did during the Great Depression.
 This led to a wave of investment into high-rises and other construction projects in the area.
 The tallest building in State College, the Fraser Centre, was finished in 2015.
 There have been several other high-rises built in Downtown State College since the Fraser Centre was completed, and one in the West End.

+In 2011 an estimated 10,000 people protested downtown in support of the Penn State head football coach Joe Paterno after he was fired from the team following the Penn State child sex abuse scandal.
+The protests led to an estimated $200,000 in damages, including the destruction of a WTAJ news van.

 Beginning in 2015 the borough council voted to change the name of State College to "City of THON" for 46 hours in honor of THON, the largest student-run philanthropic organization in the world, a tradition that would continue every year since.